-5. Activities Potentially Obstructing Fish Passage: Any activity which could potentially obstruct the passage of diadromous fishes, including but not limited to the placement of dams, weirs, or permanent fill, stream channelization, stream relocation, or the placement of pilings or structural supports, which have the same effect of discharge of fill material, in the following watercourses must be coordinated with the USFWS and/or NMFS and the PFBC to ensure minimization of impacts upon passage and migration of diadromous fishes:

-- a) Juniata River main stem, including Raystown Branch to Raystown Lake and Frankstown Branch to Hollidaysburg; - b) Susquehanna River main stem to the New York State line; - c) West Branch of the Susquehanna River to Lock Haven; - d) Delaware River; - e) Schuylkill River; and - f) Lehigh River - 6.
-Threatened and Endangered Species: A PNDI review is required for all activities authorized under PASPGP-7, unless that application contains a clearance letter from USFWS or a no-effect determination by the Corps or the lead federal agency.
-All final PNDI receipts, USFWS clearance letters and federal agency no-effect determinations are valid for 24 months, unless otherwise stated, after which a new determination for threatened or endangered species must be completed.
-Additionally, screening through the IPaC system may be required for certain projects when such requirement is noted either on a final PNDI receipt or USFWS correspondence.
-NOTE: A PNDI review must be completed first with the potential requirement for additional screening through use of the IPaC system noted on the final PNDI receipt or USFWS correspondence.
+- 5. Activities Potentially Obstructing Fish Passage: Any activity which could potentially obstruct the passage of diadromous fish, including but not limited to, the placement of dams, weirs, or permanent fill, stream channelization, stream relocation or the placement of pilings or structural supports, which have the same effect of discharge of fill material, in the Juniata River main stem, including the Raystown Branch to Raystown Lake and Frankstown Branch to Hollidaysburg; the Susquehanna River main stem, to the New York State line; the West branch of the Susquehanna River to Lock Haven; the Delaware River; the Schuylkill River; or the Lehigh River, must be coordinated with the USFWS and/or NMFS, and the PFBC to ensure minimization of impacts upon passage and migration of diadromous fish. - 6.
+Threatened and Endangered Species: A PNDI review is required for all activities authorized under PASPGP-6, unless that application contains a clearance letter from USFWS or a no effect determination by the Corps or the lead federal agency.
+All PNDI receipts, USFWS clearance letters and federal agency no effect determinations are valid for 24 months, unless otherwise stated, after which a new determination for threatened or endangered species must be completed.
+Additionally, screening through the IPAC system may be required for certain projects when such requirement is noted either on a PNDI receipt or USFWS correspondence.
+NOTE: A PNDI review must be completed first, with the potential requirement for additional screening through use the IPAC system noted on PNDI receipt, or USFWS correspondence.